In Part 1 we talked about what an event risk assessment is and the benefits of doing one.

 Personal protective solutions only work after something happened.

 Seat belts, oxygen masks and life vests are the last resort, when all else fails to keeping you safe should a plane crash.
 This is your Personal Protective Equipment (PPE).
 Everyone on the plane has it for their own personal use in case of an emergency.

 During an event build, PPE can be the hard hats or steel toed work shoes or the harnesses worn by riggers that protect them from falling out of the roof.

 The important thing to remember here is that Personal Protective Equipment doesn’t stop the accident from happening.
 It only reduces the severity should something happen.
 That’s why it’s the last resort.

 In many risk assessment, you’ll see PPE named as the first resort.
 That shows me the person writing the risk assessment hasn’t thought enough about actually preventing the accident from happening.

 So that’s the TOP framework I use for coming up with solutions for a potential risk.
 I hope it gives you an idea on how to approach reducing risk at your next event.

-In my next post, I’ll show you what a risk matrix is for and how to use it.
+In my next post, I’ll show you practical examples of typical risks during events and how to reduce them.